Updated June 2020

 It seems barely a day goes by without the subject of mortgages and home ownership in Australia being raised.

-As a leading migration agent in Perth, True Blue is constantly being bombarded with questions about the best ways for expats to secure a mortgage.
-Many people mistakenly think that home ownership is the sole preserve of fully-fledged Australian citizens, but this is certainly not the case.
-Of course, there can be major differences between Australian mortgage laws and those of the countries from which our clients have relocated from, so it’s important that you are familiar with how things are done Down Under.
+As a leading migration agent in Perth, we’re regularly asked about the best way for migrants to secure a mortgage.
+Many people mistakenly think that home ownership is the sole preserve of fully-fledged Australian citizens and permanent residents, but this is certainly not the case.

 This handy guide should give you a better idea of what expats need to do to realise their dream of owning their own home in Australia.